Choheron/OllamaTermUI/README.md

 - **Multi-conversation sidebar** — Maintain several independent conversations at once, each with its own model and message history
 - **Model switching** — Change the active model from the top dropdown mid-session; carry the conversation history over or start fresh depending on the persistence toggle
+- **File attachments** — Attach images or text files to any message; images are sent via the Ollama vision API and text files are inlined into the message content
-- **Multi-server management** — Save multiple named Ollama server configurations and switch between them from the Settings panel; connection is validated before a server is added
+- **Multi-server management** — Save multiple named Ollama server configurations and switch between them from the Settings panel; connection is validated before a server is added or set active
+- **Server fallback** — On startup, if the active server is unreachable, the app automatically falls back to the next available configured server
 - **Per-server system prompts** — Each server stores its own system prompt, which is automatically injected at the start of every conversation on that server
 - **Streaming responses** — Responses stream in token by token with live markdown rendering and smart auto-scroll (only follows the bottom if you're already there)
+- **Model attribution** — Each assistant response displays the model that generated it in the message border
 - **Server info & model management** — View server status, connection health, and active model details; browse all installed models and delete them directly from the UI
 - **Conversation summary** — Generate an AI summary of any conversation using the currently selected model
+- **Conversation info** — View message counts, word and character totals, and a full timeline (start time, last message, duration) for any conversation
+- **Rename conversations** — Rename any conversation manually, or use the Generate Name button to have the model suggest a short title based on the conversation content
+- **Error detail modals** — Errors shown in the chat include a Details button to view the full error trace in a scrollable modal
 - **Persistent config** — Server list, active server, and system prompts are saved to `~/.ollamatermui/config.json` and restored on launch
 - **Persistent conversations** — All conversations are automatically saved to `~/.ollamatermui/conversations/` and restored on launch, scoped per server; conversations whose model is no longer installed reopen as read-only